-This is Sennheiser IE800 DIY KIT for new hands to build earphones.
-With basic soldering and gluing skills and the state of art components offered by us, you can make your own IE800 in 1~2 hours.
+This is Sennheiser IE800 DIY KIT for new hands to build your own earphones.
+By having basic soldering and gluing skills and the state of art components offered by us, you can easily make your own IE800 in 1~2 hours.

 - 5 cables with state-of-the-art performance and durability

-- 4 X 5 combinations well covers any use scenario (office, street, home or personal studio) and sound characters (optimized for rock, pop, movie…)
+- 4 X 5 different combinations that cover any use scenario (office, street, home or personal studio) and sound characters (optimized for rock, pop, movie…)

 - Unbeatable price – we source separated components from ODM directly, and you save 80%+ budget

 - Professional acoustic materials to further fine tune the sound per your personal flavor

 - Support from Earphone DIY Labs for any issue in your DIY journey